-Online Only Auctions, Residential Real Estate, General & Estate
+Online Only Auctions, Residential Real Estate, Land, General & Estate

 ’A Good Firm To Do Business With…’ reads the headline of a page in the Murfreesboro Courier, Sunday, August 19, 1956.
 The subject was the Montgomery Brothers Grocery and Meat Market which opened its doors in 1955.
 Comas Montgomery along with brothers Willard and Charles owned and operated a ’full service’ grocery store in Murfreesboro, Tennessee that had a personal touch.
 The brothers saw the volume of business rapidly increase even though they were in competition with the bigger chain stores.

 ’The tremendous amount of business can be attributed to the reasonable price tags on the well-stocked shelves plus the friendly service offered by the three Montgomery brothers.’ is the way the Courier commented on their success.
 In 1961, the Montgomery Brothers Market would change its hours to 24-hours-a-day, 7-days-a-week becoming the first of its kind in Rutherford Co.
 Tennessee.

 In 1973, Comas was among the founders of the Citizens Central Bank in Murfreesboro.
 The lessons learned in the grocery business were not lost in the banking business and his association with Citizens Bank and its success would continue for 19 years ending in 1992.